Ira-Project/lastword/Fundraise/Pitch Deck Narrative v3.md

 ### Slide 3 - Solution
-- Our goal is to model a students brain particularly their knowledge state and cognitive style so we can recommend content personalised to them.
+- Our goal is We model a students brain particularly their knowledge state and cognitive style so we can recommend content personalised to them.

 ### Slide 4 - How it Works currently - Likhit